awez/amirrajan.github.com/a-dark-room/index.md

 **Jul 7, 2013: A Week Later.
 First Playtest by a Non-Gamer**

 I got huts working and had implemented population growth.
 The game was far from complete.
 But I took the chance and showed it to a non gamer.
-They were throughly confused.
+They were thoroughly confused.
 But slowly got pulled into the game and had built "a tiny village".
 I consistently heard "it needs pictures, it needs visuals".
 I actually thought about adding black and white background images to the game that would change as the player progressed... but I wanted to have a complete game before adding my own creativity to it.

 **Jul 8, 2013: Realization That I was Growing as a Developer**